 Kate Orff is a landscape architect widely known for integrating ecological principles into urban design.
 Kate is a founder of SCAPE.

-Contribution: Kate is known for introducing several projects like the Living Breakwaters in New York, showcase innovative, environmentally focused solutions that address climate change and enhance community resilience.
+Contribution: Kate is known for introducing projects like the Living Breakwaters in New York, showcasing innovative, environmentally focused solutions that address climate change and enhance community resilience.

-Social Media: You can follow her on X to get in touch with her.
+Social Media: You can follow her on X to contact her.

 Website: For more info, visit SCAPE